Oil prices are volatile amid conflicting reports about security in the Strait of Hormuz

 Traders work Monday on the floor of the New York Stock Exchange.Spencer Platt / Getty Images

-A U.S. official told NBC News on Monday that President Donald Trump was reviewing a number of other options to drive down prices, including restricting U.S. exports, intervening in the futures market and lifting some requirements of the Jones Act, which requires that domestic fuel be carried only on U.S.-flagged ships.
+A U.S. official told NBC News this week that President Donald Trump was reviewing a number of other options to drive down prices, including restricting U.S. exports, intervening in the futures market and lifting some requirements of the Jones Act, which requires that domestic fuel be carried only on U.S.-flagged ships.

-The White House has also repeatedly said that the spike in energy prices was only "short-term" and would drop after the objectives of the war were met.
+The White House has also repeatedly said that the spike in energy prices was only "short-term" and that it would drop after the objectives of the war were met.

 So far, since the war started, retail gas prices have risen 50 cents, a visible reminder to consumers about the impact it is having already.